 Watch for secondhand toys

 Recalled toys seldom make it back to the stores.
-Instead, they surface at yard sales or secondhand stores.
+Instead, they show up at yard sales or secondhand stores.
 Some are even reclaimed from the trash after well-meaning parents throw them out.

 Ingesting lead can harm kids’ development, and any amount of lead in a child's body is bad.
-If you find your child playing with a toy that has flaking paint, take the toy away and ask your doctor about testing your child for lead.
+If you find your child playing with a toy that has flaking paint, take the toy away and ask your health care provider about testing your child for lead.

 Sadly, kids are exposed to lead in many ways, including lead paint in their homes and lead in the soil that surrounds their home.